HouseRulesDLP/BeyondTheWall/Warrior.md

 - **Cavalry:** While mounted, you gain +1 to hit and +2 damage.
 Additionally, whatever creature you are mounted on gains +1 AC and +1 to its Morale.
 - **Cleave:** Immediately after one of your attacks drops a foe to 0 hit points, you may make another attack.
 If you have movement remaining, you may move between attacks.
 - **Great Weapon Fighter:** When wielding a Heavy 2-handed weapon, any damage dice that show a 1 or 2 may be re-rolled.
 Use the higher result.
-- **Mighty Shoot:** You may use your Battle Maneuvers ability with ranged attacks.
+- **Mighty Shot:** You may use your Battle Maneuvers ability with ranged attacks.
 - **Shield Master:** While using this ability, you may add your shield bonus to your Reflex saves.
 You also increase your AC bonus from shields by +1.

 ## Updated Warrior Table